 Residents are assigned a covered parking permit in a parking garage that is located across the street from the hospital.
-It takes less than one minute to walk from your car to the hospital.
+It takes less than one minute to walk from the garage to the hospital.

 Are there any off campus rotations?

 Residents spend one month at the Douglas County Coroner’s office, which is located a few blocks away.
-One month is also spent at the Children’s hospital for a Pediatric Pathology rotation which is located 3.5 miles away from the UNMC campus.
+One month is also spent at Children’s Hospital for a Pediatric Pathology rotation which is located 3.5 miles from the UNMC campus.
 If residents are interested, other off campus rotations can be arranged per the discretion of the program director.

 Is childcare available for pathology residents?

 On-campus childcare is available pending availability from ages six weeks through seven years, or there are many other options available as well.
 Visit UNMC childcare for more information.
 Nebraska Medicine operates a daytime childcare facility called The Family Place.
 The Family Place is located on the Clarkson College campus next to the main building.
 Information about hours, cost and the curriculum can be obtained by calling 402.552.2375.